← All posts

 That's a lot of reading comprehension.
 The obvious 2023-era solution was: send the image to GPT-4V (or Claude, or Gemini Pro), ask a very specific question, get back structured JSON, populate the form.
 It worked.
 It cost a few pennies per scan.

-So I started looking for a way to do the scanning on-device.
-Which seemed, at the time, ambitious.
 On-device AI, until very recently, meant "simpler models that don't quite work as well, with a lot of quantization and a performance hit."
 You could do OCR on-device.
 You could even do simple classification.
-But structured reasoning."extract this JSON from this messy real-world image", was still a cloud problem.
+But structured reasoning, "extract this JSON from this messy real-world image", was still a cloud problem.

-iOS 18.1 introduced Apple Intelligence, which, past the branding, is a set of genuinely new on-device capabilities.
-One of them, FoundationModels, is an on-device LLM you can call from Swift.
-It's small, single-digit billions of parameters, but it's well-tuned for structured reasoning tasks, which is exactly the category the card-scanning problem falls into.
-You can hand it an image, a Vision-derived text layout, and a prompt like "Extract the following fields from this gift card..." and it returns structured JSON.
+And then Apple shipped FoundationModels, an on-device LLM you can call from Swift.
+Small, single-digit billions of parameters, but tuned for structured reasoning tasks, which is exactly the category the card-scanning problem falls into.
+You hand it a Vision-derived text layout and a prompt like "Extract the following fields from this gift card..." and it returns structured JSON.
 On-device.
-In about 400 milliseconds.
+In a few hundred milliseconds.
 For free.

 I'll leave you with an image.